HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Background/Analysis

-Senate Bi11969, effective January ], 2025, authorizes California cities to create designated public
+Senate Bill 969, effective January 1, 2025, authorizes California cities to create designated public

 "entertainment zones" where individuals, aged 21 and over, may legally possess and consume